 IN THE 115TH CONGRESS -- WHAT WE ARE FOLLOWING:

-Bill will revised the centralized regulatory review process for the OIRA.
+Bill will revise the centralized regulatory review process for the OIRA.
 OIRA’s review would be expanded to include the “significant regulatory actions” of independent regulatory agencies.
 However, exclusions from OIRA review are provided to the Government Accountability Office, Federal Election Commission, the governments of the District of Columbia and US territories, and government-owned contractor-operated facilities.

 Status: Introduced on 2/13/17; Passed House on 03/01/17